lucia2007/tennis_buddies/README.md

 The project was deployed to [Heroku](https://www.heroku.com).
 To deploy, please follow the process below:

-Create the application on Heroku, attach a database, prepare the `env.py` and `settings.py` file and setup the Cloudinary storage for static and media files.
+Create the application on Heroku, attach a database, prepare the `env.py` and `settings.py` file and setup the **Cloudinary storage** for static and media files.
+To do all this, follow the steps above.

 * Go to [Heroku](https://www.heroku.com/) and sign in (or create an account if needed).